BenoitGAUDET38/dsl-team-a-mml/README.md

 Follow the instructions in the [README](https://github.com/BenoitGAUDET38/dsl-team-a-mml/blob/main/antlr/README.md) of the `antlr` subfolder

 ---
+## Domain Model

+You will find the Domain Model as a class diagram int the [README](https://github.com/BenoitGAUDET38/dsl-team-a-mml/blob/main/kernel/README.md) of the `kernel/ressources` subfolder

+---
 ## External DSL (ANTLR) to play music with Java
 ### BNF
 ```java